eclipse-theia/theia-website/src/docs/tree_widget.md

 ### Customizing Style

 If we run the example with the icon rendering code from the previous section, we notice that the spacing is not very nice.
-We could fix this by adding explicit styling to the `div` element, but for demonstration purposes, let's use a custom CSS class and an imported CSS file instead.
+We could fix this by adding explicit inline styling to the `div` element, but for demonstration purposes, let's use a custom CSS class for the tree nodes, and an imported CSS file instead.

 The `TreeWidget` base class determines the CSS classes for its nodes in the `createNodeClassNames()` method.
 We can override this to append our own CSS class to all nodes (or only some nodes based on some conditional logic, if that was necessary):